pfunks/TCTest/test_faq.md

 ## Does it cost anything to post, comment, or vote?

+## Can I earn digital points on Steemit?
+How?

+You can earn digital points on Steemit by:

+Blogging/Posting - By sharing your original and unique posts, you can get upvotes by community members.
+Depending on the upvotes you receive, you will get a portion of that day’s total payout.

+Curating/Voting - If you discover a post and upvote it before it becomes popular, you will receive a curation reward.
+The reward amount will depend on the amount you have vested, called Steem Power.

 ## Where does the value come from?

 At its root, Steem is simply a points system similar to other arcade style points systems, however, because this points system is blockchain based, the points are traded on cryptocurrency markets.
 The speculation that occurs on these markets makes the value of the points transparent to everyone who uses Steem-based applications, such as Steemit.